angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 });
 ```

 Whenever the value of the username field changes, the async validation is triggered.
 If we enter `johndoe`, the validation will fail, and the corresponding error message will be displayed.

 > ℹ️ *Resource* is a new building block in Angular for managing asynchronous data with signals.
-Learn about the Resource API in our blog post: [Reactive Angular: Loading Data with the Resource API](https://angular.schule/blog/2025-05-resource-api)
+Learn about the Resource API in our blog post from *Angular Schule*: [Reactive Angular: Loading Data with the Resource API](https://angular.schule/blog/2025-05-resource-api)

 For HTTP endpoints, you can also use the simpler `validateHttp()` function: